History

 Rob Beilfus and Skip Francis leave the program.
 Kris Kabza joins the coaching staff.

-MWC finishes third in the state.
+MWC finishes third in the Virginia Rugby Union.

 1990-1991